Spring Semester and Your Safety

 As a campus community, we are responsible for others, as well as ourselves, so by practicing safety measures and behaving responsibly in public spaces, we will each do our respective part to ensure the well-being of the entire campus and the surrounding community.

 For students, especially those who reside on campus, and for staff members, we encourage you to exercise caution and adhere to the health and safety measures outlined in this document whenever you leave campus for any reason/length of time.
 This means wearing a mask, practicing physical distancing, and thorough hand washing/sanitizing.
+All students, faculty, and staff are expected to adhere to local, state, and federal travel advisories as they relate to COVID-19 testing and quarantine.
+Be sure to monitor COVID-19 information for Pennsylvania travelers prior to making any travel plans.

 It is important to be aware of where you go and how you interact with others, and, when possible, to keep track of persons with whom you’ve interacted or places you have been for the purpose of contact tracing.
 (See Monitoring Campus section on “Contact Tracing”)